 - Difficulty tolerating being alone or feeling lonely

-- Frequent problems at school – socially and / or academically
+- Frequent academic and/or social problems at school

-If you believe your teen is exhibiting signs of borderline personality disorder, there are three initial steps to take to help him or her:
+If your teen shows warning signs of borderline personality disorder, there are three initial steps to take to help:

 A medical evaluation by your family doctor or child’s pediatrician can help rule out any underlying medical issues that may be causing some of the symptoms you’ve noticed.
-However, he or she isn’t a mental health professional.
+However, most pediatricians and/or primary care providers are not mental health professionals.

 The primary treatment for borderline personality disorder is talk therapy.
 Medication may be used to treat symptoms of co-occurring disorders, such as depression or anxiety, which aren’t uncommon with BPD.
 However, medication has limited effectiveness with BPD itself and is not recommended as a primary treatment.
 Medications that are most likely to be prescribed for individuals with BPD are mood stabilizers, antidepressants, and antipsychotic medications.

-DBT – Dialectical Behavior Therapy is one of the most well-researched, effective, and widely used therapies for the treatment of borderline personality disorder in adolescents.
-DBT is a highly-structured therapy with practical applications that teens can readily apply to their day to day life.
-It focuses on three area that are a major struggle for individuals with BPD:
+DBT is one of the most well-researched, effective, and widely used therapies for the treatment of borderline personality disorder in adolescents.
+DBT is a highly structured therapy with practical applications that teens can readily apply to their day-to-day life.
+DBT therapists focus on three areas individuals with BPD need the most help: